13 things you need to know about kim jones' debut show for dior men

 No time to waste!

-Even though Kim Jones has only been the Artistic Director at Dior Men (formerly Dior Homme) for three mere months -- since departing his previous position as Men's Style Director at Louis Vuitton earlier this year -- he and his design team plus various collaborators had clearly been grafting non-stop around the clock, to put together this full-on collection and runway extravaganza.
+Even though Kim has only been the Artistic Director at Dior Men (formerly Dior Homme) for three mere months -- since departing his previous position as Men's Style Director at Louis Vuitton earlier this year -- he and his design team plus various collaborators had clearly been grafting non-stop around the clock, to put together this full-on collection and runway extravaganza.

 Where and when?